 By the same token, Google Play lets you choose a category and multiple tags that best describe your app.
 These help users discover apps in the store.
 Your app can have a maximum of five tags.
 Those tags affect conversions as app store visitors see your tags in search results.

 Now that you have tinkered with your app's elements, you need to test to see if you can make improvements.
 Mobile app split testing is the way forward here.
 But remember, a true test will only change one aspect at a time to learn what worked.
 Icon A Vs icon B...
 I will explain more...

 ...Split testing (A/B testing or multivariate testing) is a method of challenging your control product page.
 You can experiment with one or more page element variations against your store listing.
 The goal is to find the winner and use that as the control for the following experiment.
 Along the way, you will make improvements to your ASO.

 To do that, you might monitor your click-through rate from your app listing to your page or installation conversions.

-Google allows you to run A/B tests on your store listing.
+Google allows you to run A/B and multivariate tests on your store listing.
 "Run store listing experiments to try out different graphics and localized text for your store listing, and see which version performs best.
 You can run experiments on your main store listing or on custom store listings, to help increase installs and retention."